EdwinVW/dapr-workshop/Assignment04/step-by-step-java.md

   }
   ```

+  Also, add an import to this class: `import dapr.traffic.vehicle.DaprVehicleStateRepository;`.

 1. Open the terminal window in VS Code and make sure the current folder is `java/TrafficControlService`.

 1. Check all your code-changes are correct by building the code.
 Execute the following command in the terminal window: